michaelboyles/formula/docs/src/content/docs/getting-started/fields.md

 ---

 Within Formula form data, everything's considered a field, not just primitive types like `string` that can be associated with a form control.
 That means fields can contain other fields.
-In this form data
+In this form data:

 ```typescript
 type Post = {